-DATA EMBARGO IN EFFECT This report contains information on college-bound students in the class of 2016 who took the pre-March 2016 SAT^{} or SAT Subject Tests[TM] at any time during high school.
+DATA EMBARGO IN EFFECT This report contains information on college-bound students in the class of 2016 who took the pre-March 2016 SAT® or SAT Subject TestsTM at any time during high school.
 Data and other information in this report are embargoed from dissemination to the media and general public until after the College Board makes state and total group-level data and information publically available.
 The embargo will be lifted no later than September 30, 2016.
 Prior to that time, you may use the data and other information in this report for internal purposes.
 The College Board will post updated information in the coming weeks about the embargo at https://collegeboard.org/press; if you have questions, please contact the College Board communications department at communications@collegeboard.org.

-© 2016 The College Board.College Board, achieve more, SAT and the acorn logo are registered trademarks of the College Board.
-SAT Subject Tests and Skills Insight are trademarks owned by the College Board.
-Visit the College Board on the Web: www.collegeboard.org.

-7 CollegeBoard

-004_89905880_SH_01 2420

-Table of Contents

-Section 1: SAT[®] Mean Scores and Middle 50th Percent Range
+Section 1: SAT® Mean Scores and Middle 50th Percent Range

-Critical Reading 1
+Critical Reading

-Mathematics 2
+Mathematics F2

-Writing 3
+Writing

 Section 2: SAT Mean Scores by Race/Ethnicity

+Critical Reading 2

+Mathematics Ę

+Writing 6

 Section 3: Demographic Summary of SAT Takers

-Gender, First Language 7 Parental Education, Family Income 8
+Gender, First Language

+Parental Education, Family Income 3

 Section 4: Academic Record of SAT Takers

-Course-Taking Patterns: Years of Study 9 High School Rank 10
+Course-Taking Patterns: Years of Study Ş

+High School Rank 10

 Section 5: SAT Subject Test Mean Scores and Number of Test-Takers

-Literature, United States History, World History, Mathematics, Biology, Chemistry, Physics 11 Chinese, French, German, Modern Hebrew, Italian, Japanese, Korean, Latin, Spanish 12
+Literature, United States History, World History, Mathematics, Biology, Chemistry, Physics 11

+Chinese, French, German, Modern Hebrew, Italian, Japanese, Korean, Latin, Spanish 12

 Section 6: College Plans

-SAT Takers: Intended College Major 13 SAT Takers: Degree-Level Goal, Plans for Advanced Standing in College Courses 14 SAT Program Test-Takers: Institutions That Received the Highest Percentage of Score Reports from Your Students 15
+SAT Takers: Intended College Major 13

+SAT Takers: Degree-Level Goal, Plans for Advanced Standing in College Courses 12

+SAT Program Test-Takers: Institutions That Received the Highest Percentage of Score Reports from Your Students 15

 Appendix

 Group Scores on the SAT

-SAT

-SAT Mean Scores and Middle 50th Percent Range